A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence

-The aforementioned uncertainty about the sample spaces, with consequent effects on the estimation of the risk factor, is a major driver that prompts our research for a new approach to evaluate the accuracy of the assessment.
+The uncertainty about the sample spaces, with consequent effects on the estimation of the priority assessment, is a major driver that prompts our research for a new approach to evaluating the accuracy of the assessment.

 Specifically, the use of quantitative values in (\ref{eq: RGA}) should take into account the nature of the variables in the model.
-The evaluation of (\ref{eq: RGA}) takes into account an algebraic structure (formally, the semiring $(\mathbb{N},+,\cdot,0,1)$ of natural numbers for rankings, or the ordered field $(\mathbb{R},+,\cdot,0,1)$ from the regression) that is not necessarily linked to the original ordinal variables assessing the risk factor of a cyber-vulnerability.
+The evaluation of (\ref{eq: RGA}) assumes an algebraic structure, formally, the semiring $(\mathbb{N},+,\cdot,0,1)$ of natural numbers for rankings or the ordered field $(\mathbb{R},+,\cdot,0,1)$ for regression, which is not necessarily linked to the original ordinal variables assessing the priority of a cyber-vulnerability.
 This algebraic structure is an artefact suited to the regression model and, hence, to the estimated variables (let them be the rank transform or the mid-quantile); the only effect derived from the ordinal variables is the order defining the summands in (\ref{eq: RGA}).
-It is worth noting that a similar observation also applies in other algebraic-statistical frameworks, e.g. when dealing with inequivalence of micro- and macro-statistical descriptions of a physical system \citep{Angelelli2017}.
+It is worth noting that a similar observation also applies in other frameworks for uncertainty modelling, e.g., when dealing with structural representations of epistemic uncertainty in data-driven initiatives \citep{Angelelli2024}.

-Starting from the previous comments, we now introduce a novel goodness-of-fit index more suited to accommodate the characteristics of cyber-vulnerability data.
-We consider a \emph{reverse} RGA index, which we refer to as AGR, defined as $\mathrm{RGA}(r_{\mathrm{tr}},r_{\mathrm{est}})$, namely, we exchange the roles of the estimated $r_{\mathrm{est}}$ and the ``true'' $r_{\mathrm{tr}}$ rankings.
+Motivated by these considerations, we introduce a novel prediction accuracy index to accommodate the characteristics of cyber-vulnerability data.
+We consider a \emph{reverse} RGA index defined as $\mathrm{RGA}(r_{\mathrm{tr}},r_{\mathrm{est}})$, namely, we exchange the roles of the estimated $r_{\mathrm{est}}$ and the ``true'' $r_{\mathrm{tr}}$ rankings.
 We refer to such an index as the Agreement of Grounded Rankings (AGR) to stress the focus on the reference frame in the ranking, namely, the order structure and the limited knowledge of the set of cyber-vulnerabilities to be ranked.

-To better appreciate the need for appropriate use of the RGA index for unconventional cyber-risk assessment, we consider the case of sub-sampling, i.e. known subsets of an unknown family of cyber-vulnerabilities.
-This emulates the partial information available on $0$-days.
+To better appreciate the need for appropriate use of the RGA index for unconventional cyber-risk assessment, we consider the case of sub-sampling, i.e., known subsets of an unknown family of cyber-vulnerabilities.
+This emulates the partial knowledge available due to $0$-days.

 \begin{example} We can consider the following $5$-dimensional rank vectors: